 While Sister Marcella wishes she were able to gather and shake hands for Sunday Services, she shared that the virtual All Saints’ Day service organized by Rev. Allen Goetcheus and Chaplain Charles Anderson-Gray was “wonderful.”
 She says, “Bill Hepler, [one of Christ House’s Case Managers], played the piano…we weren’t singing but everyone knew the words in their head.”

 Even when gathering virtually, Sr. Marcella shared her gratitude for all the staff members that made the service possible.
-Christ House’s Administrative and HR Manager Marisa Pashkin played an important role in organizing the virtual service, and shares:
+Christ House’s Administrative and Human Resources Manager Marisa Pashkin played an important role in organizing the virtual service, and shares:

 Resuming services for All Saints’ Day was very important to us.
 We’ve been having the service since 1986 and we remember every person who has passed through Christ House since we’ve opened.
 In a year with so much loss and uncertainty, being able to come together, even virtually, to remember our friends was healing.
 Community is such a large part of Christ House’s mission and it’s nice to reclaim some of that however we can.